 The amount of your weekly benefit is based on your qualifying income over the past year.
 It will be calculated as 60% of your average gross weekly earnings over the best six months of the 12 months (or portion thereof) immediately prior to your leave.
 However, the maximum gross benefit is $1,400 per week, regardless of your qualifying income.
 If you have worked less than six months in the past year, your qualifying income will be calculated on all weeks worked prior to the leave.
 Benefits will not be adjusted in the case of retroactive pay increases.

-Benefits are only payable to physicians who are resident in Manitoba during the benefit period.
-Relocation from the province will automatically terminate benefits.
+Benefits are only payable to physicians who are residents of Manitoba during the benefit period.
+Relocation from the province will result in termination of said benefits.

 Maternity/Parental benefits are taxable and Doctors Manitoba is required to submit income taxes on your behalf.
-We automatically will submit taxes at the maximum rate.
+Taxes are submitted at the maximum rate.
 A T4A slip will be issued to you for income tax purposes.

-Contact Barry Hallman, Benefit Programs Coordinator at Doctors Manitoba by calling (204) 985-5865 or (204) 985-5888 or for rural members 1-888-322-4242.
-He will send you an Application for Benefits form.
-You must complete and return the Application form to establish your eligibility for benefit (the maximum weekly benefit you are eligible for and the maximum number of consecutive weeks that you may claim).
+To receive an application form, contact Barry Hallman, Benefit Programs Coordinator at Doctors Manitoba, by calling (204) 985-5865 or (204) 985-5888 or for rural members 1-888-322-4242.
+You must complete and return the Application form to establish your eligibility for benefit and determine the maximum weekly benefit you are eligible for and the maximum number of consecutive weeks that you may claim.

-Thereafter, he will send you a series of simple biweekly Claim forms.
-To be eligible to receive a benefit for each biweekly period, you must submit a Claim form to detail income you have earned and received from all other sources during the claim period.
-He will calculate and deposit your benefit directly to your bank account two weeks following the end of each claim period.
+Once eligibility is determined, you will receive a series of simple biweekly Claim forms.
+In order to receive your benefit for each biweekly period, you must submit a Claim form to detail income you have earned and received from all other sources during the claim period.
+Your benefit is then calculated and deposited directly to your bank account in two weeks following the end of each claim period.
 (Note: we are unable to make direct deposits to “line of credit” accounts).

-You must begin your claim within 6 weeks of the adoption/discharge.
-To initiate your claim we need the following information, which you will be asked to provide on the Application for Benefits form:
+You must begin your claim within 6 weeks of the adoption/discharge of your child.
+To initiate your claim we need the following information, which is also indicated on the Application for Benefits form: